-AUT's focus is on our students finding their greatness and preparing for a bright future and meaningful contribution.
-AUT is in the top 1% of universities worldwide and ranked in the top 50 universities under 50 years of age.
-We are the country's only university of technology.
+AUT's focus is on our students finding their greatness and preparing for a bright future and meaningful contribution to their communities, Aotearoa and the world.

-AUT is the fastest growing postgraduate study destination in New Zealand.
-Our world-leading academics' research shapes the future, benefits communities, and informs our teaching.
+As New Zealand's most diverse and vibrant university, we are the country's only university of technology, and ranked in the top 50 universities under 50 years of age.
+Our world-leading academics' research informs our teaching, benefits communities and shapes the future.